Simple financial moves all parents should check off their to-do list.Read more

 The food: The usuals—pizza, popcorn, 7-layer dip—are the usuals for a reason.
-If you’re hosting a few kids, treat them to some decorated cupcakes.
+If you’re hosting a few kids, treat them to some decorated cupcakes or maybe some football-shaped sweet treats.
 (And expect the sugar high to crest around halftime, leading to a crash around the end of the third quarter.)
 Bonus points if you get them involved in the decorating ahead of time.

 If they’re in middle school…